The Science Behind Sleep Apnea Mouth Guards

 Understanding Sleep Apnea and Its Consequences

-Sleep apnea is a serious sleep disorder.
+Sleep apnea is a severe sleep disorder.
 It is characterized by repeated interruptions in breathing during sleep.

 The most common type is Obstructive Sleep Apnea (OSA).
 This occurs when the muscles in the throat relax, causing the airway to narrow or close.